trueos/pcbsd/src-qt5/docs/introduction.rst

 Copyright © 2005 - 2015 The PC-BSD® Project.

 Welcome to PC-BSD®!
 This Handbook covers the installation and use of PC-BSD® |version|.
 This Handbook is a work in progress and relies on the contributions of many individuals.
 If you are interested in assisting with the Handbook, refer to the documentation `README <https://github.com/pcbsd/pcbsd/blob/master/src-qt5/docs/README.md>`_.
 If you use IRC Freenode, you are welcome to join the #pcbsd channel where you will find other PC-BSD® users.

 Previous versions of the Handbook in various formats and languages are available from `here <ftp://ftp.pcbsd.org/pub/handbook/>`_.

 The PC-BSD® Users Handbook is freely available for sharing and redistribution under the terms of the `Creative Commons Attribution License <https://creativecommons.org/licenses/by/4.0/>`_.
 This means that you have permission to copy, distribute, translate, and adapt the work as long as you attribute the PC-BSD® Project as the original source of the Handbook.

-PC-BSD® and the PC-BSD® logo are registered trademarks of `iXsystems <http://www.ixsystems.com>`_.
+PC-BSD® and the PC-BSD® logo are registered trademarks of `iXsystems <https://www.ixsystems.com/>`_.
 If you wish to use the PC-BSD® logo in your own works, ask for permission first from marketing@ixsystems.com.

 AMD is a trademark of Advanced Micro Devices, Inc.

 Apache is a trademark of The Apache Software Foundation.

-AppCafe® is a registered trademark of iXsystems.
+AppCafe® is a registered trademark of `iXsystems <https://www.ixsystems.com/>`_.

 Asus® and Eee PC® are registered trademarks of ASUSTeK® Computer Inc.